 - In the Rick and Morty episode "Anatomy Park", which is essentially a "Fantastic Voyage" Plot in the body of a dying homeless man named Ruben, the various diseases are portrayed as hideous monsters who chase around the protagonists in an homage to Jurassic Park.
 Some at least show a resemblance to actual bacteria or viruses, but usually the wrong type (Tuberculosis is portrayed as orb-shaped when it should be rod-shaped, and E. coli, a bacterium, looks like a bacteriophage virus), and then there are the Hepatitis viruses that seem to be designed after the Rancor or the Cloverfield monster.

 - In the Goofy cartoon "Cold War", the cold virus is depicted as a white humanoid with a straw hat and a large red nose.
 Not particularly terrifying, but still pretty far from the actual appearance of a virus.

 - In Il était une fois... la vie, germs are portrayed either as ugly blue humanoids or as yellow, worm-like creatures, with faces that resemble the two human bully characters.

-- The Virus from The Amazing World of Gumball has flagella that are like limbs and give a humanoid build, three eyes, and his visible organelles act like a face.
+- The Virus from The Amazing World of Gumball episode of the same name has flagella that are like limbs and give a humanoid build, three eyes, and his visible organelles act like a face.